Close Alert Banner

 Riders boarding the GO Train

-Durham Region is home to just over 700,000 people today and is expected to double by 2041.
+Durham Region is home to just over 771,000 people today and is expected to grow to 1.3 million residents and 460,000 jobs by 2051.
 To support our continued growth and prosperity, we need a strong, integrated transit network.
 Expanding GO train service in Durham Region builds upon planning work and service infrastructure improvements that are already underway through our Regional Transportation Plan.
-More GO service to Bowmanville is part of the Growth Plan for the Golden Horseshoe.
+More GO service to Bowmanville is part of the Provincial Planning Statement (PPS), 2024.

-The GO Lakeshore East Extension to Bowmanville will be a game-changer for Durham Region.
-It will support city-building, economic development, and transit ridership growth for decades to come.
+The GO Lakeshore East extension to Bowmanville will significantly enhance connectivity and opportunities in Durham Region.
+It will support city-building, economic development and transit ridership growth for decades to come.

 For additional project updates visit the Metrolinx Bowmanville expansion web page.